 For those who live in a rural area like me, 30-50 stations is about average.

-For most living in a small town or large cities this will not be much of a problem.
+For most living in small towns or large cities, this will not be much of a problem.

 *This post contains affiliate links.

 HDTV Antenna, TV Antenna Digital Amplified Indoor HD Up to 80 Miles Range, Amplifier Signal Booster Support 4K 1080P UHF VHF Freeview HDTV Channels with Coax Cable